Bubblin-Superbooks/The-Adventures-Of-Pinocchio/README.md

 ## The Project
-This book was generated with [bookiza](https://bookiza.io) -- the "book reification" framework.
+The source below was generated from [Adventures of Pinocchio](http://www.gutenberg.org/files/500/500-h/500-h.htm) at Gutenberg.org using the [bookiza](https://bookiza.io) framework and [parmesan](https://github.com/marvindanig/parmesan).

 The TREE of the manuscript looks somewhat like this: